tlevine/dada.pink/data/index.md

 # What is data, and what is a data scientist?
-Data science is a very new field that we are still figuring out how to talk about.
-As such, it has taken a little while for us to make sense of all of the.
-Having worked in data science for a few years, I finally think I have a good understanding of the field, and I present for you my definitions of the following terms
+Data science is a very new field that we are still figuring out what exactly it is and how to talk about it.
+Having worked in data science for a few years, I finally think I have a good understanding of the field, and I present for you my definitions of the following terms.

 * data
 * big data